Abira-nadeem/HybridFramework/README.md

 --- INTRODUCTION ---

-This project is used to present UI automation of a simple login test by using a selenium automation framwork that is "hyrbid framework" using page object model.
+This project is used to present UI automation of a simple login test by using a selenium automation framework that is "hyrbid framework" using page object model.
 As per the page object model there is a seperate class for the test case, a seperate base class and utitlities class,properties.config.

 Testbase class --